hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ```

-### Summarizing and filtering the SAM file
+### Filtering the SAM file

-As mentioned previously, manually reading the file line-by-line isn't very productive.
-It is more useful to be able to summarize across the entire file.
+Now we know that we have all of this information for each of the reads -- wouldn't it be useful to summarize and filter based on selected criteria?
 Suppose we wanted to set a threshold on mapping quality.
 For example, we want to know how many reads aligned with a quality score higher than 30.
 To do this, we can combine the `view` command with additional flags `q 30` and `-c` (to count):

 ```
 $ samtools view -q 30 -c results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam